getsentry/sentry-docs/src/wizard/dotnet/winforms.md

     static void Main()
     {
         // Init the Sentry SDK
         SentrySdk.Init(o =>
         {
             // Tells which project in Sentry to send events to: o.Dsn = "___PUBLIC_DSN___";
             // When configuring for the first time, to see what the SDK is doing: o.Debug = true;
-            // Set traces_sample_rate to 1.0 to capture 100% of transactions for performance monitoring.
+            // Set TracesSampleRate to 1.0 to capture 100% of transactions for performance monitoring.
             // We recommend adjusting this value in production. o.TracesSampleRate = 1.0;
         });